basher/demo-storybook-modern-code-legacy-browser/README.md

 - To change the theme in `DEV MODE`, stop the Parcel Node process with `CTRL+C`, and `npm run start:theme --theme=[theme-name]`.

 ## Bundle CSS/JavaScript for production without watch
-- `npm run build` - See the section further down for details of Parcel's differential bundling.
+- `npm run build:theme --theme=[theme-name]` - See the section further down for details of Parcel's differential bundling.

 ### Linking to compiled CSS/JavaScript
 There is a difference between `development` and `production` environments in terms of the locations of the compiled CSS/JavaScript.